fuseraft/kiwi/docs/keywords.md

 See [Loops](loops.md).

 ## `go`
-The `go` keyword is used in the Astral REPL to execute statements.
+The `go` keyword is used in the Kiwi REPL to execute statements.

 ## `if`
 The `if` keyword is used to define the `if` branch in a conditional statement.